Multiobjective Logistics Optimization for Automated ATM Cash Replenishment Process: Introduction

 In this study, we generalize the replenishment cash process for ATMs based on a survey in the domestic banking market to better define the problem and the desired goal.
 Then, we model the problem, propose a tool to solve the problem and perform tests on the simulated dataset to evaluate the results.
 We expect that our recommendations would benefit the banking industry by: (i) Reducing interest costs on money deposited for a long time at ATMs; (ii) Saving transportation costs and time since distances and trips are optimized; (iii) Minimizing planning time and errors; (iv) Utilizing a system and related toolkits to standardize the procedure and reduce the personnel-dependent risk; (v) Providing a long-term transportation plan and an overview to assist the management department in making decisions regarding cash flow coordination.

 The rest of this paper is organized as follows.
 Section 2 presents the problem and business requirements.
 Section 3 models the problem.
 Our proposed solution is presented in section 4.
 Section 5 tests and evaluates the results.
-Section 6 includes our recommendations for commercial banks in Vietnam.
-Finally, section 7 concludes our main contributions.
+Finally, section 6 concludes our main contributions.